-&lt;sup>1 Your spouse is treated as having earned income for any month that he or she is a full-time student, or physically or mentally not able to care for himself or herself.
+1 Your spouse is treated as having earned income for any month that he or she is a full-time student, or physically or mentally not able to care for himself or herself.
 (Your spouse also must live with you for more than half the year.)
 If the taxpayer's spouse died during the year and he/she files a return as a surviving spouse, the taxpayer may, but isn't required to, take into account the earned income of the spouse who died during the year.

-&lt;sup>2 If you had expenses that met the requirements for 2019, except that you didn't pay them until 2020, you may be able to claim those expenses in 2020.

-&lt;sup>3 If two or more, the amount you can exclude or deduct is limited to a total of \$6,000.
+2 If you had expenses that met the requirements for 2020, except that you didn't pay them until 2021, you may be able to claim those expenses in 2021.
+3 If two or more, the amount you can exclude or deduct is limited to a total of \$16,000.